Umuzi-org/ACN-syllabus/content/topics/tilde/intro-to-tilde/_index.md

 Welcome to Tilde.
 We built it with love ❤️

-If you are new to agile stuff, it's going to look a little weird.
+If you are new to agile project management, it's going to look a little weird at first.
 Don't worry.
 Before you get too deep into how we actually use this thing, it'll be good for you to know a bit about the principles and practices that inspired the design.

 **Please Note:** One of the login mechanisms uses a popups, if you are using ad blockers and popup blockers you will need to turn them off.
 Please also ensure cookies are enabled in your browser.

 Here is little video tour of the first features you'll be interacting with, please note there are 3 videos in this playlist.